 Stephen’s degree program

-Coursework is complete and Stephen is working on his thesis for the next few months.
+Stephen is taking last three classes to complete coursework while working on his thesis for graduation end of this spring semester.
 Attending Maize meeting in March to share research.
 Congratulations to Stephen on his recognition for Teaching Excellence!

 Bambara groundnut chapter